-12.2.1 Each Limited Partner has the right, on reasonable request and subject to such reasonable standards as the General Partner may from time to time establish (including standards for determining whether the purpose for such request is reasonably related to the Limited Partner's interest as a Limited Partner, to obtain from the General Partner for purposes reasonably related to the Limited Partner's interest as a Limited Partner, the information set forth above in Section 12.1 as well as information regarding the status of the business and financial condition of the Fund (generally consisting of the Fund's financial statements) and such other information regarding the affairs of the Fund as is just and reasonable in light of the purpose related to the Limited Partner is not information is sought.
+12.2.1 Each Limited Partner has the right, on reasonable request and subject to such reasonable standards as the General Partner may from time to time establish (including standards for determining whether the purpose for such request is reasonably related to the Limited Partner's interest as a Limited Partner), to obtain from the General Partner for purposes reasonably related to the Limited Partner's interest as a Limited Partner, the information set forth above in Section 12.1 as well as information regarding the status of the business and financial condition of the Fund (generally consisting of the Fund's financial statements) and such other information regarding the affairs of the Fund as is just and reasonable in light of the purpose related to the Limited Partner's interest as a Limited Partner's interest as a Limited Partner for which such information is sought.
 The General Partner may, however, keep confidential from any Limited Partner any information the disclosure of which the General Partner in good faith believes could be harmful to the business of the Fund or is otherwise not in the best interests of the Fund, or that the Fund is required by law or agreement with a third party to keep confidential.
 Regardless of anything to the contrary in this Agreement or in the Act, Limited Partners will not be entitled to inspect or receive copies of the following: